jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Messaging Gateway

-The Messaging Gateway pattern encapsulates access to the messaging system.
+The Messaging Gateway pattern encapsulates access to the messaging system from the application/domain.

 ```fsharp
 type AggregateRef(id, cache) =